Zilong-Xiao/CAM-Net/README.md

 ## Pretrained Models

-The pretrained weights are currently being organized and will be released later.
+The pretrained weights are available at [CAM-Net](https://huggingface.co/Zilong0909/CAM-Net).

+Please download the corresponding checkpoint and place it under the project directory

 ## Acknowledgement